Marceillo/mindfulness/README.md

 - The section has two headings and two paragraphs
 - It has an image of a Buddha meditating.

 ![Hero section]()

-### Home: <a name="home"></a>

-- This is the section the user first sees I wanted this to be straight to the point.
-- It has two headings and two paragraphs, not much detail or overwhelming images and content.

 ![Home](assets/gallery/site-home-page.png)